MassMesh/governance/README.md

 This is where we can make membership changes and approve various policies/projects.

 ## Core Team Privileges
-- Can propose new policies
+Everyone on the core team has certain privileges that other participants in Mass Mesh and the neighborhood networks do not.
-- Can initiate meetings on behalf of Mass Mesh
+- Initiate meetings on behalf of Mass Mesh
+- Make pull requests in this repository.
+All pull requests will be subject to review by the entire core team.
+This implies the ability to:
+  - Invite new core team members
+  - Draft new Mass Mesh policies
-- May be promoted to admin on the wiki
+  - Draft changes to the Network Commons License
+- Core team members are also eligible to administer Mass Mesh's online assets, including:
+  - The wiki
+  - Massmesh.org email addresses and mailing lists
+  - Social media channels

 ## Core Team Obligations
 - Should approve/reject policy proposals in a timely fashion